 He just needed to define what an authentic bistro would look like today.
 He decided on a simple, unadulterated and modern space, with welcoming décor that uses natural materials like cobblestones, zinc, wood and leather to blend with understated colours.
 In the centre of the room stands an imposing bar, which creates a friendly and lively atmosphere.

-The culinary concept for Terroir Parisien is simple: fabulous products from the Île-de-France region around Paris; a simple and generous menu made of generous, delicious and seasonal dishes from the region; daily specials and menus based on what is available at market.
+The culinary concept of Terroir Parisien is simple: fabulous products from the Île-de-France region around Paris; a simple and generous menu made of generous, delicious and seasonal dishes from the region; daily specials and menus based on what is available on the market.